jim-schwoebel/allie/features/readme.md

 	return data
 ```

-Note that there can be audio transcripts, image transcripts, and video transcripts.
-The image and video transcripts use OCR to characterize text in the image, whereas audio transcripts are transcipts done by traditional speech-to-text systems (e.g. Pocketsphinx).
-The schema above allows for a flexible definition for transcripts that can accomodate all forms.

-Quick note about the variables and what values they can take.
-- Sampletype = 'audio', 'text', 'image', 'video', 'csv'
-- Labels = ['classname_1', 'classname_2', 'classname_N...'] - classification problems.
-- Labels = [{classname1: 'value'}, {classname2: 'value'}, ... {classnameN: 'valueN'}] where values are between [0,1] - regression problems.

-Note that only .CSV files may have audio, text, image, video features all-together (as the .CSV can contain files in a current directory that need to be featurized together).
-Otherwise, audio files likely will have audio features, text files will have text features, image files will have image features, and video files will have video features.

-This scope of this schema is inspired by [D3M schema design proposed by the MIT data lab](https://github.com/mitll/d3m-schema/blob/master/documentation/datasetSchema.md).

 ## Implemented

 Note that all scripts implemented have features and their corresponding labels.
 It is important to provide labels to understand what the features correspond to.
 It's also to keep in mind the relative speeds of featurization to optimize server costs (they are provided here for reference).